oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 Note that the storage tier for the new bucket (named TG-FLUENTD in this case **but yours will vary**) is **Archive** This means all data will be held in a long term storage model which is much cheaper, but may take time to become available when requested.

-### Setting up the log monitoring.
+### Step 3c: Configuring the log monitoring process.

-  28. In the OCI Cloud shell Change to the logging folder.
+  1. In the OCI Cloud shell Change to the logging folder.

   - `cd $HOME/helidon-kubernetes/managmenent/logging`